SimpleHacks/UtilHeaders/array_size2.md

 # ArraySize2.h

-This header provides a **_safer_** compile-time array count macro, when using a C++ compiler.
+This header provides a **_safer_** compile-time array count macro, for both C and C++.
-When compiling for C99, a warning is generated indicating that use of this macro is not type-safe.
-Each macro compiles to a `constexpr`.
+On C++, each macro compiles to a `constexpr`.
 This allows use in compile-time assertions or other `constexpr` functions, for example.
+C does not have `constexpr`, but it is still determined at compile-time.

 A little history on this concept is likely useful.